Ozone Theatres: History

+There were a few competitors at that time, but as the era of silent films came to an end around 1929, Ozone and Dan Clifford's Star were the two surviving and dominating owners of cinemas in the suburbs of Adelaide.
 The main competitor to Ozone was D. Clifford Theatres, which began as Star in 1917 and continued to operate as the Clifford Circuit until a few years after Dan Clifford's death in 1942, when Greater Union bought his cinemas.
+The two companies dominated the market in South Australia from after World War I until the late 1940s, but after 1938, Ozone was bigger.

 In 1924 Ozone built its second picture theatre in Fussell Place in Alberton, next to Alberton Railway Station and right next door to Waterman's own residence.
 In 1927, the cinemas were showing matinee performances as well as in the evenings.
 A theatre at Enfield followed, and in 1929 Semaphore Town Hall was converted into a cinema.

-There were a few competitors at that time, but as the era of silent films came to an end around 1929, Ozone and Dan Clifford's Star were the two surviving and dominating owners of cinemas in the suburbs of Adelaide. dominated picture house ownership in the Adelaide suburbs.

-By 1928, Ozone Theatres Ltd had bought National Picture's theatres in the Adelaide suburbs of Prospect and Marryatville, and at the seaside town of Victor Harbor.
+By 1928, Ozone Theatres Ltd had bought a number of cinemas from National Theatres (aka National Pictures), in the Adelaide suburbs of Prospect and Marryatville, and the Wonderview and Victor Theatres and at the seaside town of Victor Harbor.
 They also acquired leases of cinemas at North Adelaide and Norwood.

+Adelaide architect Chris A. Smith designed nearly all of Ozone's cinemas during the 1920s.
+In the early 1930s, the company started using Adelaide designer and interior specialist E. Grant Walsh, but after appointing F. Kenneth Milne to rebuild the Victor Theatre at Victor Harbor after a fire in 1934, he was appointed to design all of their cinemas in the state.
+In about 1942, new construction was halted by World War II.

 Hugh Waterman's eldest son Ewen joined the family business in 1928.
 Before November 1934, the family created the subsidiary company S.A.
 Theatres Ltd, for the purpose of taking on the lease of the Theatre Royal in the city, and for creating the Chinese Gardens open-air theatre at the Exhibition Grounds on North Terrace (opened in November 1934, Adelaide's first outdoor talkie theatre).
 Both theatres would show the same MGM films at both venues.